Insider Selling: salesforce.com, inc. (NYSE:CRM) CEO Sells 20,000 Shares of Stock

 - On Monday, July 19th, Marc Benioff sold 20,000 shares of salesforce.com stock.
 The stock was sold at an average price of $236.17, for a total transaction of $4,723,400.00.

 A number of institutional investors have recently added to or reduced their stakes in CRM.
-MBM Wealth Consultants LLC purchased a new position in shares of salesforce.com in the first quarter valued at $25,000.
-Northwest Investment Counselors LLC purchased a new position in shares of salesforce.com in the first quarter valued at $29,000.
-Wealthcare Capital Management LLC purchased a new position in shares of salesforce.com in the first quarter valued at $31,000.
-Atlas Private Wealth Advisors increased its position in shares of salesforce.com by 115.3% in the second quarter.
-Atlas Private Wealth Advisors now owns 127 shares of the CRM provider’s stock valued at $31,000 after buying an additional 68 shares in the last quarter.
-Finally, Sage Financial Management Group Inc. purchased a new position in shares of salesforce.com in the first quarter valued at $32,000.
-69.98% of the stock is owned by institutional investors.
+United Bank boosted its holdings in salesforce.com by 4.5% in the fourth quarter.
+United Bank now owns 7,753 shares of the CRM provider’s stock worth $1,725,000 after purchasing an additional 332 shares during the period.
+Dimensional Fund Advisors LP boosted its holdings in shares of salesforce.com by 4.4% during the fourth quarter.
+Dimensional Fund Advisors LP now owns 1,398,114 shares of the CRM provider’s stock valued at $311,123,000 after acquiring an additional 58,643 shares during the period.
+Welch & Forbes LLC boosted its holdings in shares of salesforce.com by 4.2% during the first quarter.
+Welch & Forbes LLC now owns 6,095 shares of the CRM provider’s stock valued at $1,292,000 after acquiring an additional 244 shares during the period.
+Clear Harbor Asset Management LLC boosted its holdings in shares of salesforce.com by 2.2% during the first quarter.
+Clear Harbor Asset Management LLC now owns 6,021 shares of the CRM provider’s stock valued at $1,276,000 after acquiring an additional 128 shares during the period.
+Finally, Townsend & Associates Inc boosted its holdings in shares of salesforce.com by 5.4% during the first quarter.
+Townsend & Associates Inc now owns 8,522 shares of the CRM provider’s stock valued at $1,806,000 after acquiring an additional 434 shares during the period.
+69.98% of the stock is owned by hedge funds and other institutional investors.

-Several brokerages have commented on CRM.
-Canaccord Genuity reiterated a “buy” rating on shares of salesforce.com in a research note on Friday, May 28th.
-Loop Capital increased their price target on shares of salesforce.com from $225.00 to $235.00 and gave the company a “hold” rating in a research note on Friday, May 28th.
-Mizuho increased their price target on shares of salesforce.com from $270.00 to $290.00 and gave the company a “buy” rating in a research note on Friday, May 28th.
-KGI Securities initiated coverage on shares of salesforce.com in a research note on Wednesday, June 2nd.
-They issued a “neutral” rating and a $280.00 price target on the stock.
-Finally, Wolfe Research initiated coverage on shares of salesforce.com in a research report on Wednesday, April 28th.
-They set an “outperform” rating and a $270.00 target price on the stock.
-Seven equities research analysts have rated the stock with a hold rating, twenty-eight have issued a buy rating and two have issued a strong buy rating to the company.
-The company has a consensus rating of “Buy” and a consensus target price of $278.83.
+A number of brokerages have recently issued reports on CRM.
+Wolfe Research began coverage on shares of salesforce.com in a report on Wednesday, April 28th.
+They issued an “outperform” rating and a $270.00 price target for the company.
+Evercore ISI increased their price target on shares of salesforce.com from $290.00 to $300.00 and gave the company an “outperform” rating in a report on Wednesday, June 30th.
+Canaccord Genuity reiterated a “buy” rating on shares of salesforce.com in a report on Friday, May 28th.
+Credit Suisse Group set a $260.00 price target on shares of salesforce.com and gave the company a “buy” rating in a report on Friday, May 28th.
+Finally, Redburn Partners initiated coverage on shares of salesforce.com in a research note on Monday, June 28th.
+They issued a “buy” rating and a $320.00 price objective on the stock.
+They noted that the move was a valuation call.
+Seven research analysts have rated the stock with a hold rating, twenty-eight have issued a buy rating and two have given a strong buy rating to the company.
+The stock currently has an average rating of “Buy” and an average price target of $278.83.

 salesforce.com, inc. engages in the design and development of cloud-based enterprise software for customer relationship management.
 Its solutions include sales force automation, customer service and support, marketing automation, digital commerce, community management, collaboration, industry-specific solutions, and salesforce platform.